brayfe/lpn/Introduction.md

 ## 3. Differences from Panels and Paragraphs

 ### Panels
 Panels, combined with In-Place Editor (IPE) and Page Manager, has been and continues to be one of the *de facto* approaches to content layout.
-It is is perhaps the most comprehensive approach, allowing fine-grained control over elements such as field labels, Views contextual filters, and view modes, which arguably comes at a cost feeling either overwhelming for the content builder or providing too much control.
+It is is perhaps the most comprehensive approach, allowing fine-grained control over elements such as field labels, Views contextual filters, and view modes.

+Its information architecture is based on per-page-variant approach.
+Via Page Manager, one can create a page variant that would apply to all nodes, or to all nodes of a specific content type, or event to a single node ID.
+The variant must, however, be defined.
+This level of control is typically the purview of a site builder, rather than a content builder.

-It also exposes all block types provided by all modules immediately, and allows the ability to create new content, such as basic blocks, directly via the In-Place Editor.
+Panels exposes all block types provided by all modules immediately, and allows the ability to create new content via the In-Place Editor.

+Layout Per Node differs in the following ways:
+- It takes an opt-in approach for which block types should be made available,
+- It relies on other parts of the system, such as the Block interface or the node edit page, for creating content,
-Layout Per Node takes an opt-in approach for which block types should be made available to content builders.
-It does not allow per-instance configuration of blocks, for example, whether or not to display the title, but inherits this from the block configuration itself.
+- And it does not allow per-instance configuration of blocks (for example, whether or not to display the block title)

 Perhaps the most signficant difference, however, is how each approach handles node fields.
 Panels allows placing node content on a page via Chaos Tools, which allows access to entity view modes.
 From there, the user can choose between any predefined view mode to render the node content in different variants.
-However, this requires an appropriate view mode to exist, and most importantly, it doesn't allow placement of individual fields separate from each other.
+However, this requires an appropriate view mode -- once again, typically the purview of site builders, not content builders -- to exist.
+As a result, it doesn't directly allow placement of individual fields separate from each other.

-Layout Per Node thinks of fields and block the same way: they are individual bits of content are placeable anywhere within selected layout.
+Layout Per Node thinks of fields and blocks the same way: they are individual bits of content are placeable anywhere within selected layout.

 ### Paragraphs